-After you have run the system checkout procedure(s), you should calibrate each potentiostat installed in your system.
+You should calibrate each potentiostat installed in your system.
 A calibration script is provided with the Gamry Framework.
 The Installation Manual for every major application package contains instructions for calibration using this script.

 The calibration for the Reference 3000 has been divided into three sections: DC Calibration, AC Calibration, and Low I DC Cal.
 All three calibration procedures are accessed via the Utility selection on the Framework's Experiment pull down menu.